nylas/nylas-mail/docs_src/guides/GettingStarted-2.md

   </div>
 ```

-> JSX Tip: The`{..}`syntax is used for JavaScript expressions inside HTML elements.[Learn more](https://facebook.github.io/react/docs/jsx-in-depth.html).
+> JSX Tip: The `{..}` syntax is used for JavaScript expressions inside HTML elements.
+[Learn more](https://facebook.github.io/react/docs/jsx-in-depth.html).

 You should see the MD5 hash appear in the sidebar \(after you reload N1\):